 Brotherhood in Death

-This romantic suspense is a hardcover edition that was published by Berkley on February 2, 2016 and has 388 pages.
+romantic suspense that was published by Berkley on February 2, 2016 and has 388 pages.

 Explore it on Goodreads or Amazon.